 - Is there a deadline, or can I complete the course at my own pace?

 - Do I get to practice real-life client scenarios?

 Having a handle on change psychology is crucial to helping your clients with nutrition.
-What they eat is deeply ingrained and changing what they eat can be a slow, difficult process unless you understand what makes your clients “tick”.
+What they eat is deeply ingrained, and changing it can be a slow, difficult process unless you understand what makes your clients tick.

-If you want to keep growing and developing a sustainable career and coaching business, you need to find the right mentor.
+If you want to keep growing and developing in your business and career, you need to find the right mentor.

-A good mentor will provide the perspective you don’t (and can’t) have yet to keep you confident and inspired, even when the going gets tough.
+A good mentor will provide the perspective you don’t yet have, and help you stay confident and inspired, even when the going gets tough.

 John Berardi’s latest book is Change Maker: Turn Your Passion for Health and Fitness into a Powerful Purpose and a Wildly Successful Career.
 A version of this article originally appeared at Precision Nutrition.